wanghaisheng/responsive-landing-page-starter/content/blog/en/laravel-9-strap-in.md

 ### The Big Stuff

-There are no big architectural changes or changes to set backward-compatibility alarm bells off (having said that, this is a major release and therefore contains breaking changes in line with [semver](https://semver.org/)).
+There are no big architectural changes or changes to set backwards-compatibility alarm bells off (having said that, this is a major release and therefore contains breaking changes in line with [semver](https://semver.org/)).
 There are, however, some big changes outside the code.
 Let's go through them:

 #### Release Cycle